maxitg/SetReplace/.github/CONTRIBUTING.md

   ]
   ```

-  This also applies to other functions that expect compound expressions:
+  This also applies to other functions that expect compound expressions, e.g. `Catch`, `Check`, `Quiet`:

   ```wl
   Catch[